0.0

 end

-In this case the :demo key is associated with an instance of an object but the instance will only be realized when first resolved.
-Until the :demo key is resolved, the object is not instantiated and remains a closure (more on resolving dependencies shortly).
+In this case the :demo key is associated with an instance of an object but the instance will only be initialized when resolved.
+Until the :demo key is resolved, the object is not instantiated and remains a closure (see Resolution).
 You can also register procs, lambdas, and functions in the same manner:

 require "containable"